SegmentLinking/cmssw/RecoTracker/LSTCore/README.md

 - There are a few minor changes that need to be made to the current LST package to get it to work with LSTCore.
 - At some point we'll have to figure out how to properly integrate the `data` directory.
-- We should try to separate the actual stuff that needs to be in the `interface` folder versus the rest.
-For now I just put everything in there since they are very interconnected.
-Ideally, it should be `LST.h` and likely `Module.h`.